schchit/hjs-api/README.md

 This project is the first implementation layer service of the [HJS Protocol Family](https://github.com/hjs-spec/spec).
 It implements the **Judgment** primitive from the HJS core protocol, providing a REST API for recording and tracing human judgment events in irreversible automated decisions.

-HJS protocols are governed by the [Human Judgment Systems Foundation Ltd.](https://humanjudgment.org).
+HJS protocols are governed by the Human Judgment Systems Foundation Ltd. (in formation).(https://humanjudgment.org).
 This implementation is open source under the CC BY-SA 4.0 license.

 ---